ByteOverlord/Watch_Quake/README.md

 Quake\_For\_OSX <https://github.com/Izhido/Quake_For_OSX>
 Quake-iOS <https://github.com/tomkidd/Quake-iOS>
 Quake source code by Id Software. <https://github.com/id-Software/Quake>
-App icon, documentation and video by IdeaVoid
+App icon, images, documentation and videos by IdeaVoid

 ## <a name="license"></a>License
 This software is released under the terms of the GNU General Public License v2.